bepoooe/DialogueVault/README.md

-# DialogueVault - Professional Conversation Navigator
+# DialogueVault - Conversation Navigator

 A sophisticated React + TypeScript Chrome extension that provides professional conversation navigation for **ChatGPT, Claude, and Gemini** with intelligent platform detection and adaptive UI.